Returning to Keele in May

-On this page you’ll find information and guidance about returning to Keele after Easter, including Covid-19 testing requirements, and information on travelling back to campus safely, along with some FAQs.
+On this page you’ll find information and guidance about returning to Keele in May, including Covid-19 testing requirements, and information on travelling back to campus safely, along with some FAQs.

-Schools will be letting students know directly which cohorts will be resuming in-situ activities.
+Schools will be letting students know directly when they will be resuming in-situ activities.

 Students who will be resuming in-situ teaching and activities will need to complete our online form (your School will send this to you if you are told your in-situ activity will be resuming) and also book Covid-19 tests.

-- Get tested twice on their return to Keele; immediately upon arrival and three days later
+- Get tested three times at our asymptomatic testing centre on their return to Keele; immediately upon arrival, and the following tests 3-4 days apart.

 - Get tested twice a week thereafter.

-All students who are attending in-person sessions and using campus facilities after Easter will need to ensure that they get tested every 3-4 days.
-This includes students on programmes where in-person teaching resumed in January, March, and those living on campus who remained here over the lockdown period.
+All students who are attending in-person sessions and using campus facilities from May will need to ensure that they get tested every 3-4 days.
+This includes students on programmes where in-person teaching resumed in January, March, after Easter, and those living on campus who remained here over the lockdown period.
 Testing takes place at our on-campus testing facility in the Sports Centre.

 Testing is quick, easy, and free, and helps to keep our campus community safe.